frankdean/trip-server-2/README.md

 <https://github.com/jtv/libpqxx/releases/tag/6.4.8>.

-`libpqxx` needs the `doxygen` and `xmlto` packages installed to build the refence documentation and tutorial.
+`libpqxx` needs the `doxygen` and `xmlto` packages installed to build the reference documentation and tutorial.
 Pass `--disable-documentation` to the `./configure` command if you wish to skip building the documentation.

 When running the `./configure` command to build this application, define the